 45. Eat Patacones

-These are one of the best snacks / lunches in Colombia!
-Plantains are smashed (flattened) and fried before being topped with your choice of meat, cheese and vegetables.
+These are one of the best snacks/lunches in Colombia!
+Plantains are smashed (flattened) and fried before being topped with your choice of meat, cheese, and vegetables.
 But, the best part is the popular hogao sauce which is made from tomatoes and onions.
-The best ones we had were in Salento.
+The best patacones we sampled were in Salento, for only around $1.
 Yum!

 46. Visit Popayán